 \section{Abstract}

 We present damped harmonic oscillator (DHO) light-curve modeling for a sample of 12,714 spectroscopically confirmed quasars in the Sloan Digital Sky Survey Stripe 82 region.
-DHO is a second-order continuous-time autoregressive moving-average (CARMA) process, and features four independent parameters: a natural oscillation frequency ($\omega_{0}$), a damping ratio ($\xi$), a characteristic perturbation timescale ($\tau_{\mathrm{perturb}}$), and an amplitude for the perturbing white noise ($\sigma_{\mathrm{\epsilon}}$).
+DHO is a second-order continuous-time autoregressive moving-average (CARMA) process, which can be fully described using four independent parameters: a natural oscillation frequency ($\omega_{0}$), a damping ratio ($\xi$), a characteristic perturbation timescale ($\tau_{\mathrm{perturb}}$), and an amplitude for the perturbing white noise ($\sigma_{\mathrm{\epsilon}}$).
 The asymptotic variability amplitude of a DHO process is quantified by $\sigma_{\mathrm{DHO}}$---a function of $\omega_{0}$, $\xi$, $\tau_{\mathrm{perturb}}$, and $\sigma_{\mathrm{\epsilon}}$.
-We found that both $\tau_{\mathrm{perturb}}$ and $\sigma_{\mathrm{\epsilon}}$ follow different dependencies with rest-frame wavelength ($\lambda_{\mathrm{RF}}$) on either side of 2500 \AA, whereas $\sigma_{\mathrm{DHO}}$ follows a single power-law relation with $\lambda_{\mathrm{RF}}$.
-After correcting for wavelength dependence, $\sigma_{\mathrm{DHO}}$ exhibits anti-correlations with both the Eddington ratio and black hole mass, and $\tau_{\mathrm{perturb}}$---with a typical value of days in rest-frame---shows an anti-correlation with the bolometric luminosity.
-Modeling AGN variability as a DHO offers more insight into how accretion disks work close to the supermassive black holes (SMBHs) at the center of AGN.
-The newly discovered short-term variability ($\tau_{\mathrm{perturb}}$) and its correlation with bolometric luminosity pave the way for new algorithms that will derive fundamental properties (e.g., Eddington ratio) of AGN using photometric data alone.
+We find that both $\tau_{\mathrm{perturb}}$ and $\sigma_{\mathrm{\epsilon}}$ follow different dependencies with rest-frame wavelength ($\lambda_{\mathrm{RF}}$) on either side of 2500 \AA, whereas $\sigma_{\mathrm{DHO}}$ follows a single power-law relation with $\lambda_{\mathrm{RF}}$.
+After correcting for wavelength dependence, $\sigma_{\mathrm{DHO}}$ exhibits anti-correlations with both the Eddington ratio and the black hole mass, while $\tau_{\mathrm{perturb}}$---with a typical value of days in the rest-frame---shows an anti-correlation with the bolometric luminosity.
+Modeling AGN variability as a DHO offers more insight into the workings of accretion disks close to the supermassive black holes (SMBHs) at the center of AGN.
+The newly discovered short-term variability (characterized by $\tau_{\mathrm{perturb}}$ and $\sigma_{\mathrm{\epsilon}}$) and its correlation with bolometric luminosity pave the way for new algorithms that will derive fundamental properties (e.g., Eddington ratio) of AGN using photometric data alone.

 \keywords{quasars, AGN, supermassive black holes --- time series analysis --- surveys}